social-media-ethics-automation/book-src-reddit/appendix/making_bot_account-discord.md

 Select the install tab
 ```

+Then paste this link in a new browser tab, and when the page loads it should ask permission to add your bot to a server if you want.

  For this textbook, we suggest only using "Guild Install," then scroll down and set default scopes to:
 - application.commands